mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],beats_translate_match_alignment
                    [SamplerN],beats_translate_match_alignment

-   Adjust beatgrid to match another playing deck.
+   Adjust :term:`beatgrid` to match another playing deck.

    :range: binary
-   :feedback: Instead of syncing the beatgrid to the current playposition, sync the beatgrid so the nearest beat lines up with the other track's nearest beat.
+   :feedback: Instead of :term:`syncing <sync>` the beatgrid to the current playposition, sync the beatgrid so the nearest beat lines up with the other track's nearest beat.

    .. versionadded:: 2.0.0